OpenSLO/OpenSLO/examples/treat-low-traffic-as-equally-important/README.md

-# Threat low traffic as equally important
+# Treat low traffic as equally important

 Let's imagine application that performance degration even during low traffic periods (a handful of users are not satisfied) should count equally with degration during peak hours when hundreds of users are not satisfied with application.
 For instance, a system for reporting incidents or calling for help should operate in such a way.
-One person than can't get is important too.
+One person than can't be served is important too.
+But in case of burst in requests probably something bigger is happening and system is not able to serve everybody with such quality.

 ## Which OpenSLO budgeting method should be used?